KdGaming0/ScaleMe/README.md

 3. Grant execute permissions to the Gradle wrapper: `chmod +x ./gradlew`
 4. Build the project: `./gradlew build`
 5. The compiled mod `.jar` will be located in the `build/libs/` directory.

-## License

-This project is under the "All Rights Reserved" license.